 In Table \ref{tab:ps_time} we also see that the time delay of primary images is larger for a rotating black hole, but in both cases decreases as the angular position of the source increases.
 We have not represented the time delay of secondary images.
 Instead we have shown the differential time delay $t_d=\tau_s-\tau_p$.
-This quantity is of considerable observational importance: if the source is pulsating, every phase in its period appears in the secondary image $t_d$ seconds after it has appeared in the primary image.
-This differential time delay is zero for the static black hole as one expects from symmetry considerations.
+This quantity is of more observational importance, because, if the source is pulsating, every phase in its period would appear in the secondary image, $t_d$ seconds after appearing in the primary image.
+For $\beta = 0$, the differential time delay is zero for the static black hole as one expects from symmetry considerations.
 However for a rotating black hole (with $\beta = 0$) this quantity has a negative value, which means that, due to the frame dragging effect, the time delay for the primary images is larger than that of secondary images.
-The differential time delay increases as the angular position of the source.
-It is larger if the black hole is rotating; for the values chosen in Table \ref{tab:ps_time}, and for large values of $\beta$ the difference can be as large as a few seconds.
-The difference between the differential time delay in the case of rotating black hole and the case of non-rotating black hole, $t_{d,a^*=0.99}-t_{d,a^*=0}$, is a negative quantity and its absolute value first gets smaller and then starts to increase with $\beta$, as depicted in Figure \ref{fig:Delta_t_d}.
+The differential time delay increases as the angular position of the source increases, and is larger if the black hole is non-rotating.
+For the values chosen in Table \ref{tab:ps_time}, and for large values of $\beta$ the difference can be as large as a few milliseconds.
+The difference between the differential time delay between a rotating black hole and a non-rotating black hole, $\Delta t_d=t_{d,a^*=0.99}-t_{d,a^*=0}$, is a negative quantity and its absolute value first gets smaller and then starts to increase with $\beta$, as depicted in Figure \ref{fig:Delta_t_d}.